beNative/Concepts/Libraries/TBCEditor/README.md

-Version 1.6.0.
+Version 1.5.2.
 Use the Issues page to report bugs or send them directly to lasse@bonecode.com.

 <b>Note!</b> Current trunk should never be considered as a stable version.
 Use the latest <a href="https://github.com/bonecode/TBCEditor/releases">release</a> version instead.

 <h3>Description</h3>

-A syntax highlighting edit control for RAD Studio (Delphi/C++ Builder) with code folding, completion proposal, matching pair, minimap, sync edit, multi-caret editing, word wrap, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.
+A syntax highlighting edit control for RAD Studio (Delphi/C++ Builder) with code folding, completion proposal, matching pair, minimap, sync edit, word wrap, etc. External highlighter and color scheme files are in JSON format which can be also loaded from a stream.

 <h3>Build requirements</h3>

 * <a href="https://github.com/ahausladen/JsonDataObjects">Json Data Objects</a> (included)
 * Delphi versions XE4, XE5, XE6, XE7, XE8, Seattle, and Berlin are supported
+* Delphi XE7: Update 1 required
 * C++ Builder versions XE7, XE8, and Seattle are supported

 <b>Note!</b> Do not offer me older versions to support.
 I don't have time to keep up with those.